 Tuberculosis (TB) Testing

 Effective October 2013, Missouri Senate Bill 197 requires new students attending any college or university in the State of Missouri be screened for Tuberculosis (TB).
 The screening must follow the Center for Disease Control protocols that screen individuals based on their time outside the United States, their possible exposure to TB, or those individuals who are more at risk for coming in contact with someone who has TB.
-The legislation requires colleges and universities to place a hold on student’s registration if they do not complete the TB screening within their first semester at a Missouri College or University.
+A series of questions is asked on the Application for Admission that will assist an applicant with whether or not they will need to provide test results.

 Felony convictions do not exclude admission to the College, although admission may be denied to individuals whom the college considers to be a potential danger to the safety, security, and educational environment of the College.
 In order to help foster a safe learning environment, the College requires those individuals who have been convicted of a felony, and who are interested in attending classes at the College, to disclose this information prior to registering for classes.
 Failure to disclose a felony conviction may result in the student being immediately withdrawn from current classes and may result in disciplinary action including dismissal or expulsion.